DataQualityCommittee/dqc_us_rules/README.md

 ## <a name="deploying"></a>Deploying the DQC Arelle Plugin
 ### Windows/Mac/Linux Application Install
-* Download the latest version of [Arelle](http://arelle.org/download/) to your environment and install.
+1. Download the latest version of [Arelle](http://arelle.org/pub/) to your environment and install.
-* Download the latest release of the [DQC plugin (v5.1 or later)](https://github.com/DataQualityCommittee/dqc_us_rules/releases)
+2. Download the latest release of the [DQC plugin](https://github.com/DataQualityCommittee/dqc_us_rules/releases)
-* Extract the archive and copy the "xule" folder and its contents from the archive to the plugin directory of Arelle in your environment.
+3. Extract the DQC archive and copy the ```plugin/xule``` folder and files to the plugin directory of Arelle in your environment (if prompted, overwrite files in the existing xule subfolder).
 In a Windows environment, this would be located on a path similar to C:\Program Files\Arelle\plugin; on a Mac, the location would be at /Applications/Arelle.app/Contents/MacOS/plugin.
+**Also copy the DQC.py file** (located in the ```plugin/validate``` folder of the DQC release) to the ```plugin/validate``` directory of Arelle in your environoment.
+In a Windows environment, this would be located on a path similar to C:\Program Files\Arelle\plugin\validate; on a Mac, the location would be at /Applications/Arelle.app/Contents/MacOS/plugin/validate.
-* Copy the "aniso8601" to the root of the Arelle install in your environment.
+4. Copy the "aniso8601" folder to the root of the Arelle install in your environment.
 In a Windows environment, this would be located on a path similar to C:\Program FIles\Arelle; on a Mac, the location would be at /Applications/Arelle.app/Contents/MacOS/.

 ### Source Install
-* Download the latest version of [Arelle](http://arelle.org/download/) to your environment and install.
+* Download the latest version of [Arelle](https://github.com/Arelle/Arelle/releases) fro GitHub to your environment and install.
 * Install the following modules to python:
   * isodate
   * aniso8601
   * numpy
-  * \*regex  (If you are using python 3.4)
-* Extract the xule.zip file.
-Copy the xule folder to the Arelle plugin folder.
-The default directory under linux is [arelle_root]/arelle/plugins.
+* Follow steps 2 and 3 from the **Windows/Mac/Linux Application Install** section above to add the DQC plugin to the source copy of Arelle.
+The Arelle location is where the Arelle source code from GitHub was extracted on the local machine or server.
+The Arelle plugin foler is at ```arelle/plugin``` in the source distribution.
+For *step 2*, add the xule folder and files to the ```arelle/plugin``` folder.
+For *step 3*, add the **DQC.py** file from the DQC release's ```plugin/validate``` subfolder to the ```arelle/plugin/validate``` folder.

+The DQC plugin requires **Python 3.5** or later and is not compatible with earlier versions of Python.

+### Updating the ruleset map file
+After the installation, the ruleset map file needs to be updated for the latest version.
+The latest ruleset map is "plugin/xule/rulesetMap.json" in the GitHub distribution.
+Use the following command to update the ruleset map:

+`
+arelleCmdLine --plugin validate/DQC --DQC-replace-rule-set-map *{location of rulesetMap.json file from the GitHub distribution}*
+`

 ## <a name="using"></a>Usage and Results - DQC Rules with Arelle